nathiinacio/WWDC21---Submission/README.md

 # WWDC21-Submission
-To open it download in an Ipad the swift playground and send the .zip to it.
+To open it download in an IPad the swift playground and send the .zip to it.